Murwillumbah

 Highlights

-You’ll be surrounded by nature in Murwillumbah, with Wollumbin National Park to the southwest and Nightcap National Park to the south.
+You’ll be surrounded by nature in Murwillumbah with Wollumbin National Park to the southwest and Nightcap National Park to the south.
 The towering undulations of Wollumbin Mount Warning (the remnant vent of an ancient volcano) are of great sacred significance to the Bundjalung Indigenous people.
 Rising to a towering height of 1,157 metres above sea level, it is a much-loved landmark by photographers and artists alike.
 Nightcap is also popular among adventure seekers drawn to the sheer rock pinnacles and cooling waterfalls.
-Explore the area on a river cruise or day tour with Mount Warning Tours.

-Another place to cool down is Clarrie Hall Dam, located on a tributary of the Tweed River – which you can explore on a rainforest cruise – packed with Australian bass and surrounded by parkland and picnic areas.
-It’s within easy reach of the 18-hole course at Murwillumbah Golf Club, which enjoys one of the most scenic settings in the Tweed.
+Another place to cool down is Clarrie Hall Dam, located on a tributary of the Tweed River which you can explore on a rainforest cruise.
+Packed with Australian bass and surrounded by parkland and picnic areas, it's also a popular fishing spot.
+Golfers will enjoy the 18-hole course at Murwillumbah Golf Club, which has sweeping views over the Tweed.

 Clarrie Hall Dam - Credit: Jewels Lynch, Tweed Tourism Group Australia